-The remand status that a c The remand status that a court applies to a child must be recorded for each hearing, from the lists available on CMS, unless sentence is passed.
+The remand status that a court applies to a child must be recorded for each hearing, from the lists available on CMS, unless sentence is passed.
 The CMS will map each remand decision to a YJB Remand decision type (see Annex B).